A Reality Check on SBOM-based Vulnerability Management: An Empirical Study and A Path Forward: Methodology

 \texttt{Grype} is developed by the same organization as the SBOM generator \texttt{Syft} and is a widely-used vulnerability scanning tool that has been benchmarked in numerous studies~\cite{yu2024correctness,rabbi2024sbom,cofano2024sbom}. \texttt{Trivy} is a similarly popular tool capable of detecting vulnerabilities from SBOMs, and it is frequently compared with \texttt{Grype} in related research~\cite{yu2024correctness,rabbi2024sbom,cofano2024sbom}.

-As shown in Fig.~\ref{fig:vulnerablity}, we first generate SBOMs in the \texttt{CycloneDX} format from the source code repositories using the aforementioned tools.
-We then use these SBOMs to generate vulnerability reports correspondingly.
-To validate the findings, we employ the following strategy: If the vulnerability advisory explicitly names vulnerable functions, we use \texttt{grep} to search the codebase for their references.
-Otherwise, we manually inspect the source code to determine if the vulnerability is present.
+As shown in Fig.~\ref{fig:vulnerablity}, we first generate SBOMs in \texttt{CycloneDX} format from the source code repositories using the aforementioned tools.
+We then use these SBOMs to generate corresponding vulnerability reports.
+To validate the reported vulnerabilities, we adopt the following procedure.
+If a vulnerability advisory explicitly identifies vulnerable functions, we first search the codebase for their occurrences and then leverage the default language server protocol (LSP) linters to analyze the corresponding function references.
+If no specific vulnerable functions are mentioned, we manually inspect the source code to determine whether the vulnerability is present.